kyleslie2/lists/Gifts/README.md

 ## Practical
 Things I can always use but might not buy myself

-  - Gift cards:
+ Gift cards:
   - Amazon
-    - Google play
+  - Google Play (can be used for other in-app purchases like uber and lyft too)
   - Visa
+  - Uber/ Uber-eats
+  - Restaurants
+  - LCBO
+  - Startbucks

 ## Miscellaneous
 Random things currently on my personal "To Buy" list (updated: *November 7th, 2019*):

-   - Big winter boots for taking G out on walks
+   - Big winter boots for taking G out on walks (fashion is not a priority here)
    - New winter mitts (not too bulky)
    - New raincoat (same as alicia's) todo: <insert link to raincoat>
    - Key/ mail holder - like the one here (size and depth are good)